 - With regards to our expenses, we try to be as minimal as possible.
 Because our corpus is small and our grantmaking is lower than most foundations, we feel the need to be quite frugal.
 We do have two part-time staff members, a few external consultants, and general expenses, but we rarely (never, really) spend money frivolously on things that aren’t absolutely necessary.

 Why do you only give unrestricted funding?

 We give unrestricted grants for many reasons, but primarily, unbeknownst to the grantees, we put them through a very rigorous selection process prior to deciding to fund them.
 Therefore, by the time they get the check in the mail, we have already decided we trust them.
 So whether they need funding for programs or for light bulbs, we know they will use the grant we give them in the best, most effective way for them.

 Why do you mainly give to global causes rather than U.S.?

-In what ways, besides giving monetary grants, does Skees Family Foundation help their grantees?
+In what ways, besides giving monetary grants, does Skees Family Foundation help their nonprofit partners?

 We help with storytelling and connection building.
 Our blog, Seeds of Hope, highlights grantees and successes they have achieved.
-Additionally, we connect similar-minded grantees and, in rare instances, grantees to other funders.
-We are always available to our grantees if they need professional advice or assistance.
-Lastly, once our grantee grows out of our grantmaking limits, we occasionally offer impact investments.
+Additionally, we connect similar-minded nonprofit partners and, in rare instances, partners to other funders.
+We are always available to our partners if they need professional advice or assistance.
+Lastly, once our nonprofit partner grows out of our grantmaking limits, we occasionally offer impact investments.

 How do you decide whom to fund?